What is the ORE?

 A candidate is expected to be able to show competence, knowledge and familiarity in the different aspects of dentistry.

-Both parts of the exam are mapped to learning outcomes and a candidate could be tested on any dentistry aspects in this document.
+Both parts of the exam are mapped to learning outcomes for dentists which are in Preparing for Practice, and a candidate could be tested on any aspects of dentistry found in this document.

 The exam uses modern assessment methods to ensure a robust and consistent exam.
 The exam has two parts.